 John D. Witvliet

 John D. Witvliet is director of the Calvin Institute of Christian Worship (CICW) and professor of worship, theology, & congregational and ministry studies at Calvin University and Calvin Theological Seminary.
-His responsibilities teaching courses at both the college and seminary, and oversight of CICW’s practical and scholarly programs, including the Calvin Symposium on Worship and the Vital Worship Grants Program.
+His responsibilities include teaching courses at both the university and seminary, and oversight of CICW’s practical and scholarly programs, including the Calvin Symposium on Worship and the Vital Worship Grants Program.

 His areas of interest include the history of Christian worship, worship practices in various denominations, biblical and systematic theology of worship, the role of music and the arts in worship, choral and congregational song, and consulting with churches on worship renewal.